taisukef/SHA3/README.md

 A simple SHA-3 / Keccak / Shake hash function for JavaScript supports UTF-8 encoding.

-## Notice
-* v0.8.0+ will throw an error if try to update hash after finalize.
-* Sha3 methods has been renamed to keccak since v0.2.0.
-It means that sha3 methods of v0.1.x are equal to keccak methods of v0.2.x and later.

 ## Demo
 [SHA3-512 Online](http://emn178.github.io/online-tools/sha3_512.html)
 [SHA3-384 Online](http://emn178.github.io/online-tools/sha3_384.html)